pricing

 The average full-time, hourly-paid, Canadian employee makes $58,136/year, assuming a 40-hour week.

-If you consider yourself average, then you should be earning the same $58,000 PLUS enough to cover all your overhead expenses.
+You should be earning the same $58,000 if you consider yourself average, *plus* enough to cover your overhead expenses.
 For example, if your annual overhead is $25,000, then you need to earn about $83,000 per year.
 Job expenses are not included in that sum.

 Using the same example as above, if you do 100 jobs per year, then your average invoice should be at least $830 plus expenses.
 If you do 50 jobs per year, then your average invoice should be at least $1,660 plus job expenses.
 I said “at least” because (a) your fee should be based on the value of your work and not on time or a flat rate, and (b) employees get paid benefits and you don’t.